 While an unlimited number of visas are available for the spouses of U.S. citizens, U.S. law prescribes a yearly cap on visas for the spouses of permanent residents.
-More people apply each year than there are visas available, so a long waiting list can develop (though there has been no wait at all so far in 2023).
-Unfortunately, when a waiting list does develop, it can result in waits of months or years before USCIS finally gets to your visa application.
+More people often apply each year than there are visas available, so a long waiting list can develop (though there has been no wait at all so far in 2023).
+Unfortunately, when a waiting list does develop, it can result in waits of months or years before USCIS finally gets to the visa application.

 To start off the process, you will send USCIS a visa petition on Form I-130.
 In response, USCIS will send you a receipt notice with a priority date.
-That date becomes your spouse's place on the waiting list.
+That date becomes your spouse's place on the waiting list (if any).
 To see which visas USCIS is currently processing, view the U.S. State Department's Visa Bulletin online.
 On the "Family-sponsored" section of the bulletin, find the row marked "F2A" and your spouse's country column.
 If it doesn't say "C" for current, then there is a waiting list.
-The date listed there is the priority date for visa applications that are currently being accepted for processing.
-Although this date does change frequently (and is updated once a month), the wait in category F2A is usually two years or more.
+The date listed there is the priority date for visa applications currently being accepted for processing.
+This chart is updated once a month.

-If you have been a permanent resident for five years (or qualify for an exception allowing you to apply early), you might be able to naturalize (become a U.S. citizen).
+If you have been a U.S. permanent resident for five years (or qualify for an exception allowing you to apply early), you might be able to naturalize (become a U.S. citizen).
 Of course, you will need to meet USCIS's other eligibility requirements as well.
-To learn about these and other aspects of naturalization, visit Who Can Apply For U.S. Citizenship.
+To learn about these and other aspects of naturalization, visit Who Can Apply for U.S. Citizenship.

 Once you become a U.S. citizen, you gain certain rights and benefits that permanent residents do not have.
-One of these benefits is the ability to bring your family members (parents, adult or married children, and siblings) to the U.S. to live permanently.
-Once you receive your naturalization certificate, you will no longer need to wait for an available visa to bring your foreign-born spouse to the United States.
+One of these benefits is the ability to bring more family members (parents, adult or married children, and siblings) to the U.S. to live permanently.
+Once you receive your naturalization certificate, you will no longer need to wait for an available visa to bring your foreign-born spouse (and minor unmarried children) to the United States.
 Your husband or wife is an "immediate relative."